sotec-iot/hono-extras/device-communication/README.md

 - POST: create a device config version

-For more information please see resources/api/openApi file.
+For more information please see resources/api/hono-endpoint.yaml file.

 ## Pub/Sub - Internal Messaging

-API communicates with hono components via the internal messaging interface (implemented from Google's PubSub).
+The application communicates with hono components via the internal messaging interface (implemented for Google PubSub).
-All the settings for the InternalMessaging component are in the application.yaml file.
-By publish/subscribe to a topic application sends or expects some message attributes.
+The settings for the internal messaging component can be found in the application.yaml file.

 ### Events

-API will subscribe to all tenants' event topic at startup.
+The application subscribes to all tenants' event topic at startup to listen for config requests.

+#### MQTT config request (empty notification)

-Expected message Attributes:
+Expected message attributes:

 - deviceId
 - tenantId
-- content-type
+- content-type (must be "application/vnd.eclipse-hono-empty-notification")

-Application will <b>proceed only empty Notifications events (content-type is application/vnd.eclipse-hono-empty-notification)</b>.
+- ttd (must be -1)

+#### HTTP config request

+Expected message attributes:

+- deviceId
+- tenantId
+- ttd (must not be blank or empty)
+- orig_adapter (must be "hono-http")
+- orig_address (must contain "config")

 ### States

-API will subscribe to all tenants' state topic at startup.
+The application subscribes to all tenants' state topic at startup.

-Expected message Attributes:
+Expected message attributes:

 - deviceId
 - tenantId